 LEARN MORE

-You should consider more differences compared macOS Monterey with macOS Big Sur.
+You should consider more differences compared to macOS Monterey with macOS Big Sur.
 Click here to learn about the ultimate comparison between macOS Monterey and Big Sur.

 Here are some tips on how to clean your Mac: